keboola/connection-docs/manipulation/transformations/sandbox/index.md

 There you can

- - load the tables specified in the input mapping
+ - load the tables specified in the input mapping,
- - load the input tables and execute required transformations -- that prepares the sandbox workspace for the current transformation (if there are any dependencies)
+ - load the input tables and execute required transformations -- that prepares the sandbox workspace for the current transformation (if there are any dependencies), and
- - execute the transformation, and all dependencies, without writing back to Storage -- that is a dry-run for validation
+ - execute the transformation and all dependencies, without writing back to Storage -- that is a dry-run for validation.

 Once the sandbox is ready, you will get a notification.
 Or, watch the progress on the Jobs page.
-To add tables to an existing sandbox, use the transformation sandbox.
+To add tables to an existing sandbox, use the plain sandbox.

+Your sandboxes can be later accessed by clicking the **Sandbox** icon in the top right corner of your screen, next to the **Add Bucket** button.